The Disclose Register is administered by the Companies Office, which is part of the Ministry of Business, Innovation and Employment (MBIE).

-If you only use our services occasionally, credit or debit card payment is a practical payment option.
+If you only use our services occasionally, credit or debit card payment may be a more practical payment option.
 We offer secure credit and debit card transactions using 128-bit encryption technology.
 Your transaction is validated in real time and confirmed immediately to you by email.
 A tax invoice will appear on screen that you're able to print for your own records if you wish.

 We accept the following credit and debit cards:

-In the event of non-payment of fees, or non-compliance of our payment terms, you will be responsible for all legal costs.
-We will look to revoke the service that we have provided to you.
-If revoking the service is not possible, then we may refer the matter to a debt collection agency.
+In the event of non-payment of fees, or non-compliance with our payment terms, you’ll be responsible for any legal costs that may result.
+We may also cancel the service that we have provided to you.
+If cancelling the service is not possible, we may refer the matter to a debt collection agency.

-By registering for an online services account and agreeing to these terms and conditions, you'll be regarded as having read and agreed to the terms of that privacy statement.
-Make sure you've read and are comfortable with the privacy statement before agreeing to these terms and conditions.
+By registering for an online services account and agreeing to these terms and conditions, you'll be regarded as having also agreed to the terms of that privacy statement.
+Please make sure you've read the privacy statement before agreeing to our terms and conditions.

-Disclose is a public register, and we are therefore obliged to make some of the information provided by you relating to offers and schemes available to the public.
+Disclose is a public register, and we are obliged to make certain information supplied by you relating to offers and schemes available to the public.

 We won't disclose your email address to third parties, but we may use it to update you with information about our services.

-We will then promptly contact you to try to resolve the dispute.
-If, following this, the dispute is still not resolved to your satisfaction, you may take such action as you consider appropriate, such as making a complaint to the Ombudsman or commencing legal proceedings.
+If the matter has still not been resolved to your satisfaction, you may wish to take further action, such as making a complaint to the Ombudsman, or commencing legal proceedings.

 If any of these terms and conditions, or their application to any person or circumstances is, to any extent, held to be invalid or unenforceable:

-We can revise these terms and conditions and the privacy statement from time to time.
-We'll advise you of any changes by a notice on this website.
-Your continued use of our services, through the act of making use of your online services account with us, indicates your acceptance of those changes.
+We may revise these terms and conditions, and the privacy statement, from time to time – and will advise you of any changes on this website.
+Your continued use of your online services account with us indicates your acceptance of any changes.

-If you have any questions about our Terms & Conditions, please contact our Business Service Centre.
+If you have any questions about our terms and conditions, please contact the MBIE Business Service Centre.